 Baroness Nicholson of Winterbourne was ennobled and took her seat as a member of the House of Lords in the United Kingdom Parliament in 1997, having also served as a Member of the House of Commons and, subsequently, in the European Parliament.

-Outside her responsibilities as a member of the House of Lords, she is Executive Chairman of IBBC Limited (Iraq Britain Business Council), AMAR International Charitable Foundation and Chairman of Asociatia Children’s High Level Group (Romanian) and a Chairman of the Supervisory Board of the Joint Leasing Company (Azerbaijan).
+Outside her responsibilities as a member of the House of Lords, she is Executive Chairman of IBBC (Iraq Britain Business Council), AMAR International Charitable Foundation and Chairman of Asociatia Children’s High Level Group (Romanian) and a Chairman of the Supervisory Board of the Joint Leasing Company (Azerbaijan).

-She is a member of the American Bar Association Middle East North Africa Council and the Foundation for Dialogue between Civilisations.
+She is a member of the American Bar Association Middle East North Africa Council.
 She is Honorary Advisor to the Prime Minister of Iraq (Nouri Al-Maliki) and as High Representative of the President of the Republic of Moldova.